 She nodded vigorously.
 “Of course!
 That sounds great!”

-The two exchanged phone numbers before Mark resumed what he was doing and walked over to the empty ATM.
+The two exchanged phone numbers before Mark walked over to the empty ATM.
 The young man put his card in and typed in his four-digit code, but before he could ask for a withdrawal, the man in the yellow vest pushed the young man’s hand aside and moved his brown mustachioed, sunglasses-wearing face in front of his.

 The man held up a thin white card.
 “This thing contains the software with the necessary fix.”
 He pointed with his thumb at the machine he was occupied with.
 “I’m still working on this one and I’ll get to that one soon.”

 He pulled Mark’s card out of the machine, handed it to the young man, and pointed across the road.
-“There’s a working ATM across the street.
-It’s inside that drug store near the back.
+“There’s a working ATM across the street, inside that drug store.
+It’s in the back.
 I’d use that one in the meantime.”